History: United States History (HIUS)

 Offered: Resident

-This course will allow a student to work individually with a professor to do research on a specific topic related to American history.
+This course will allow students to study and research a special topic related to American history.

 Offered: Resident and Online